timotk/flask-login/README.md

 # flask-login
 A basic Flask template app that allows users to signup, login and logout.
+There is no confirmation needed to create a new user account.

 # Requirements